 It’s Gizmo time again friends and neighbors and all who have perhaps had a wee bit too much Thanksgiving munching this week, or those who have some leftovers to deal with in the nicest way, or those who just are looking for a drink and like cranberry sauce and gin!
 All are welcome at the annual Gizmo party, which takes places the day after Thanksgiving here in the US at those spots that are in the know (which hopefully covers many many spots), and which has taken place ever since genius Jeremy Holt came up with this beloved drink, bless his boozy soul.

 2-1/2 ounces gin

 1/2 ounce simple syrup (optional)

 1. Fill a cocktail shaker halfway full with ice cubes.
-Add the gin and cranberry sauce, and syrup if using (if you’re not into the sweets, omit the syrup).
+Add the gin and cranberry sauce, and syrup if using.
 Shake exceptionally well.

 2. Strain into a cocktail glass.
 Drink up, Thanksgiving-style.